benoitc/gunicorn/docs/content/roadmap.md

 Larger pieces of work that are planned, or begun but not landed.

-**Serving AI workloads.** Dirty arbiters already give a model its own process pool, with per-app worker allocation and streaming responses.
-The work ahead is what a model server needs on top of that: batching requests so a single forward pass serves many of them, backpressure when the queue outgrows the workers, and pinning workers to specific GPUs.
+**Serving AI workloads** (resource-aware, lifecycle-aware workers).
+Dirty arbiters already give heavy applications such as ML models their own process pools, with per-app worker allocation and streaming responses.
+The next step is to make those workers resource-aware and lifecycle-aware without turning Gunicorn into an inference engine.

+Applications will be able to request operator-defined resource slots, initially targeting GPU-backed workloads, while Gunicorn manages allocation, readiness, backpressure and graceful worker replacement.
+Resource slots are virtual allocation tokens: the application and its inference engine remain responsible for the physical device, model memory, batching and parallelism.

+The goal is for Gunicorn to complement engines such as vLLM, SGLang, llama.cpp or PyTorch by managing their application lifecycle cleanly, rather than replacing them.

 **HTTP/3.** QUIC support, alongside finishing HTTP/2.
 The protocol is already reserved in the configuration and does nothing yet.